-A Multi Point Vehicle Inspection (MPVI) completed by a GM dealer technician is a maintenance assessment of your vehicle.
-The benefit of the MPVI is to identify and inform the customer of service items that require immediate attention and those that may require attention in the future.
+A Multi Point Vehicle Inspection (MPVI) completed by a trained technician is a maintenance assessment of your vehicle.
+The benefit of the MPVI is to identify service items that require immediate attention and those that may require attention in the future.

 The technician will perform the following checks on your vehicle.
+You can obtain a copy of the appropriate MPVI checklist on your country's GM Certified Service website.
 For a complete list of checks, inspections, and services, see your dealer.